Slicing Up 8 ½ Eyeballs

 On a less abstract level, and as a way of setting out this comparison for those who haven’t seen these films, I would say the difference between them is like the difference between a weird dream and a weird nightmare.

 The Fulci character in Cat is facing his own problems with the film industry.
 He’s wondering if all the pop culture shrinks are right: watching all this violence has somehow warped him.
 So instead of Fellini’s director’s block, Fulci is faced with an overactive creativity, one that has driven him mad to the point of possibly recreating his horror sequences in the real world.
 Like the Fellini character who lives the film and his own life as a film, the Fulci character does, too, but these are very different cinematic worlds.
-Fellini’s life becomes film, and Fulci’s films become his life.
+Fellini’s life becomes a film, and Fulci’s films become his life.

 In other words, everyone’s looking to them for answers they don’t have themselves.
-Hilariously, Fulci has an actor in an SS uniform–who is later in some sort of Naziploitation orgy scene–ask what his motivation is.
-Rather than simply pointing at the actor’s costume, Fulci, with comic disbelief in his eyes, gives the actor a dignified and reassuring answer, even though the “motivation” should have been obvious.
-Fulci knew he wasn’t making Hamlet or 8 ½ , though, interestingly, these sequences were filmed at the famous Cinecittà Studios where Fellini also worked.
+Hilariously, Fulci has an actor in an SS uniform – who is later in some sort of Naziploitation orgy scene – ask what his motivation is.
+Rather than simply pointing at the actor’s costume, Fulci, with comic disbelief in his eyes, gives the actor a dignified and reassuring answer, even though the motivation should have been obvious.
+Fulci knew he wasn’t making Hamlet or 8 ½, though, interestingly, these sequences were filmed at the famous Cinecittà Studios, where Fellini also worked.

 I should say that I don’t consider Cat on the same level as 8 ½.
 The latter rewards extra viewings more than the former.
 There’s a lot of dead screen time of Fulci walking around in Cat.
-There’s a murder scene in it that, while it’s supposed to be happening at once, has at least three different lighting set-ups.
+There’s a murder scene in it that, while it’s supposed to be happening at once, has at least three different lighting setups.

 Regardless, A Cat in the Brain is a bizarre mess of a movie that is sometimes brilliant, particularly for a fan.
 It also has one of my favorite movie moments ever: